 |

-- during a party for the "Christmas push" at
+- at a party during the "Christmas

-Nirdlingers, Ed was called aside to "Big Dave's" private
+push" at Nirdlingers, Ed was called aside to "Big Dave's" private

 office, where Dave used a small, serrated cigar-trimming knife ("Souvenired